Smart Drill Size Finder Skip to main content

 PDF Export

-Export results as a branded PDF for toolbox reference or job documentation.
+Export results with source warnings and assumptions for toolbox reference or review.

 Assumptions

-• Letter drill sizes A through Z per ANSI letter drill designations
+• Letter drill sizes cover A through Z.

 • Nearest-match algorithm finds the drill with smallest absolute deviation from the target diameter